-Born of a Norman noble family that claimed descent from Charlemagne, Santa Rosalia lived in the last years of her life as a hermit in a cave on Mount Pellegrino, where she died alone in 1166.
+Santa Rosalia was born of a Norman noble family that claimed descent from Charlemagne.
+She lived in the last years of her life as a hermit in a cave on Mount Pellegrino, where she died alone in 1166.

-In 1624, Emanuel Filibert of Savoy, the Viceroy of Sicily, who resided in the city, brought to the port of Palermo a ship from Tunis, containing many gifts.
+According to legend, in 1624, Emanuel Filibert of Savoy, the Viceroy of Sicily, who resided in the city, brought to the port of Palermo a ship from Tunis, containing many gifts.
 Muhammad Calavà, the captain of the ship, and some of the crew, were suspected of being sick.
-Shortly after, the disease, carried by rats, spread rapidly all over the city.
+Shortly after, the disease, carried by rats, spread rapidly throughout the city.

-A 47-year-old woman, Girolama La Gattuta, suffering of strong fever at the Hospital of Palermo, had an angel vision.
-The angel told her to go to Monte Pellegrino and pray.
-Three days later, Girolama miraculously recovered, without making the trip to Mount Pellegrino, but she fell ill again on May 7, 1624, when the plague hit the city.
+Girolama La Gattuta, a 47-year-old woman suffering of strong fever at the Hospital of Palermo, had an angel vision.
+The angel told her to go to the Mount Pellegrino and pray.
+Three days later, Girolama miraculously recovered, without making the trip to the mountain, but she fell ill again on May 7, 1624, when the plague hit the city.

-When he heard that, Giannettino Doria, the Archbishop of Palermo, made a procession through the city, carrying the relics of the Saint.
+When he heard that, Giannettino Doria, the Archbishop of Palermo, organised a procession through the city, carrying the relics of the Saint.
 In a few days, the city was freed from the plague.

 CALENDAR OF EVENTS

-The procession, led by the Archbishop and the Mayor of Palermo, starts on the night of July 14th in front of the Cathedral of Palermo, and ends near the sea, culminating with an impressive firework display.
+The procession, led by the Archbishop and the Mayor of Palermo, starts on the evening of July 14 in front of the Cathedral of Palermo, and ends near the sea, culminating with an impressive firework display.

 The central point of the procession is a vessel-shaped chariot, built different every year, carrying the Statue of Saint Rosalia.
 The chariot is ten meters high and almost as long, decorated with roses and angels, and pulled by oxen.

-The feast continues the next day, 15th of July, with the solemn procession of the relics of the Saint, contained inside a silver urn.
+The feast continues the next day, July 15, with the solemn procession of the relics of the Saint, contained inside a silver urn.